Baby Led Weaning Meatballs

 - Can I Use A Different Flour?
 Yes, you do not need to use chickpea flour.
 You can also use whole wheat flour, oat flour, or almond flour.
 Coconut flour likely won’t work the same way because it’s much denser and more dry.

 - What Should You Serve this Toddler Meatball Recipe With?
 If you’re serving this to toddlers, you’ll probably need some sides.
 We like to pair with a green veggie (asparagus, peas, broccoli) or even a side of naan bread.
+For babies, this cantaloupe puree or acorn squash in the air fryer are both great because they have Vitamin C to help absorb iron!

-More Baby Led Weaning Recipes
+More Baby Led Weaning Recipe Ideas

 - Baby French Toast Sticks